Why a plan for disability is essential?

 As an employee:

 • Talk to your boss.
-If disability is not a part of your company’s DEI initiatives, or if there is a noticeable lack of disabled employees, then make a point of talking to your boss about it.
+If you do not have a plan for disability in your company’s DEI initiatives, or if there is a noticeable lack of disabled employees, then make a point of talking to your boss about it.
 Change can’t happen if we stay silent

 • Talk to the person in charge of DEI or the Disability ERG.
 The role of the person who heads up DEI is to ensure that all people have a sense of equity, inclusion, and belonging – including disabled people – even if they haven’t realized it yet.
 Point out to them that you’ve noticed there isn’t an ERG or DEI strategy that includes disabled people, or if there is an ERG for disability join it and help them advocate.